-16 50.
-The acts of Defendants have decreased the efficiency of the work performed by 17 San Jose.
-The impact of the DACA rescission on DACA recipients has been catastrophic as 18 they face a future of uncertainty and fear.
-San Jose has had to expend time and resources to deal 19 with the loss of productivity and employee morale because of the rescission of DACA, which is 20 another injury.
+- 50. The acts of Defendants have decreased the efficiency of the work performed by San Jose.
+The impact of the DACA rescission on DACA recipients has been catastrophic as they face a future of uncertainty and fear.
+San Jose has had to expend time and resources to deal with the loss of productivity and employee morale because of the rescission of DACA, which is another injury.
 FPL Food, LLC v.
 United States Dep't of Agric., 671 F. Supp.
-2d 1339, 1358 21 (S.D.
+2d 1339, 1358 (S.D.
 Ga.
-2009).
+2009). - 51.
+Additionally, because of the taxes that DACA recipients pay, San Jose is facing the loss of tax revenues.
+It has had to start expending time and resources to deal with this loss of funds.